Low-income Applicants May Qualify for License Fee Waiver

 Renewing an Insurance Producer License - Continuing Education

-If you hold an insurance producer (or personal lines P&C) license in Arizona, use our new "DETERMINING YOUR ARIZONA INSURANCE CONTINUING EDUCATION REQUIREMENTS" online resource to determine if you need to complete insurance continuing education, and if so, how much.
+If you hold an insurance producer (or personal lines P&C) license in Arizona, use our "DETERMINING YOUR ARIZONA INSURANCE CONTINUING EDUCATION REQUIREMENTS" online resource to determine if you need to complete insurance continuing education, and if so, how much.

 Relocating to Arizona from Another State